ppy/osu-wiki/wiki/Reporting_Bad_Behaviour/Abuse/en.md

 # Reporting Abuse

-## I don't know if I should report this or not...
+## I don't know if I should report this or not

 Yes, you should!